maelys-mcardle/adventure/examples/ottawa/entities/world/mall.md

 You are in the clothing store.
 The clothes here are on the more affordable side of things and they have larger sizes.

+## mallGenericCoffee: coffee shop

+You are in the mall's coffee shop, which is just off of the food court.

+It has its own seating area, with a faux rustic design made to look like you're inside of an old barn.
+The seats aren't that comfortable.
+Windows in the coffee shop onto Dalhousie Street.

 ## mallWashrooms: washrooms entrance

 You are in the hallway to the shopping center's washrooms.